King Fine Art Print

 William Marapamele

-In addition to his hand-embroidered textile art, limited edition fine art prints of Marapamele’s pieces will be available on ProudMary.co - and each piece provides the artist with their first source of passive income.
+In addition to his hand-embroidered textile art, limited edition fine art prints of Marapamele's pieces are available on ProudMary.co — and William receives 15% royalties on every print sold.